Coreoz/create-plume-react-project/README.md

 -----
 Create a new project in the current folder with: `npx create-plume-react-project --template admin --projectName admin-vel`

+Once project is created, it can be started with:
+1. `yarn` to resolve dependencies
+2. `yarn start` to start the project

 Options
 -------
 Options are passed using this syntax: `npx create-plume-react-project --[optionName] [value]`